luis605/LixtOS/README.md

 # LixtOS

-Introduction
+# Introduction

-This is an Operating System made in Assembly and C. It's only in the beginning so it can have many bugs to report.
-Please read license.
+Lixt OS is an operating system made with assembly and c.
+The operating system allows the user to type commands into a terminal and the machine executes them.